Novartis Malaysia announces a broad range of initiatives to support the government in the fight against the COVID-19 pandemic

-Kuala Lumpur, Malaysia, 27 April 2020 – Novartis Malaysia today announced broad measures to support the government in response to the COVID-19 outbreak in Malaysia.
+Kuala Lumpur, April 27,2020 – Novartis Malaysia today announced broad measures to support the government in response to the COVID-19 outbreak in Malaysia.
 These measures include a contribution of RM1million to MERCY Malaysia to purchase personal protection equipment (PPE) for frontline healthcare workers throughout the country, a donation of 10,000 hand sanitizers for medical staff and patients at Hospital Kuala Lumpur as well as a steadfast commitment to ensure continuous supply of medicines to patients.

-Patrik Grande, Country President & Managing Director of Novartis Malaysia, said: “We are dealing with an extraordinary and unprecedented public health crisis that requires an incredible level of involvement and collaboration across government, society and business.
-As a medicines company which has been in Malaysia since 1971 and a committed healthcare partner to the Ministry of Health and patients in Malaysia, we are stepping up to provide broad range support to vulnerable communities and national programs that can help address urgent public health needs resulting from the COVID-19 pandemic.
+Patrik Grande, Country President & Managing Director of Novartis Malaysia, said: “We are dealing with an extraordinary and unprecedented public health crisis that requires an incredible level of involvement and collaboration across government, society, and business.
+As a medicines company that has been in Malaysia since 1971 and a committed healthcare partner to the Ministry of Health and patients in Malaysia, we are stepping up to provide broad range of support to vulnerable communities and national programs that can help address urgent public health needs resulting from the COVID-19 pandemic.
 These holistic initiatives reaffirm our commitment to support healthcare providers and patients in the management of this deadly virus that has threatened thousands of lives in Malaysia.”

 Since the outbreak of COVID-19 in the country, MERCY Malaysia has been working closely with the Ministry of Health to offer assistance where required.
 As part of their COVID-19 Strategic Preparedness and Response Plan, one of the identified key areas in critical need was the diminishing supply of PPE for frontline healthcare workers in Malaysia.
 To address this acute shortage, Novartis Malaysia contributed RM1million from the global Novartis COVID-19 Response Fund to MERCY Malaysia, which will help support the much-needed operational supplies of PPEs to a total of 27 government hospitals including one university hospital across the country.